jayasio/jayasio/README.md

-### Hi there 👋
+### Hallo! 👋
-I'm a product designer who uses Flutter.
+I'm a UI/UX designer.
+Dart and Flutter amateur.

 https://jayas.me
+(it's almost always unfinished, bear with me)

 <!--
 **jayasio/jayasio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.